fntneves/laravel-transactional-events/README.md

 });
 ```

-The transaction in the above example may fail for several reasons.
-For instance, an exception may occur in the `orderTickets` method or in the payment service.
-Also, it can fail simply due to a deadlock.
+The transaction in the above example may fail for several reasons: an exception may occur in the `orderTickets` method or in the payment service or simply due to a deadlock.

-A failure will rollback database changes made during the transaction.
+A failure will rollback the database changes made during the transaction.
 However, this is not true for the `OrderWasProcessed` event, which is actually dispatched and eventually executed.
-Considering that this event may result in sending a confirmation e-mail to an user, managing it the right way becomes mandatory.
+Considering that this event may result in sending an e-mail with the order confirmation, managing it the right way becomes mandatory.

-The purpose of this package is to ensure that events are actually dispatched **if and only if** the transaction in which they were dispatched succeeds.
-According to the example, this package guarantees that the `OrderWasProcessed` event is not dispatched if the transaction fails.
+The purpose of this package is to actually dispatch events **if and only if** the transaction in which they were dispatched commits.
+For instance, in the above example the `OrderWasProcessed` event would not be dispatched if the transaction fails.

-Please note that events dispatched out of transactions will bypass the transactional layer, meaning that it will be handled by the default Event Dispatcher.
+Please note that events dispatched out of transactions will bypass the transactional layer, meaning that they will be handled by the default Event Dispatcher.
 This is true also for events in which the `$halt` parameter is set to `true`.

 ## Installation